Information for students

-Through the mySupport program, JHU employees and their household family members have free 24/7 access to confidential counselling and referral services for help with stress at work or at home, emotional distress, a difficult life transition, or other challenges.
+Through the Johns Hopkins Employee Assistance Program (JHEAP), JHU employees and their household family members have free 24/7 access to confidential counseling and referral services for help with stress at work or at home, emotional distress, a difficult life transition, or other challenges.
 The program offers other referrals and daily life assistance as well.

 When an individual calls JHEAP, a clinician will listen, provide support, and help identify resources and next steps.
-If they choose to arrange a video or in-person appointment, mySupport will provide referrals to licensed clinicians in their area.
+If they choose to arrange a video or in-person appointment, JHEAP will provide referrals to licensed clinicians in their area.
 The first six in-person counseling sessions are free and will not require use of insurance.
-To access this support 24/7, individuals should contact mySupport at (443-997- 7000) or TTY: 711.
-For online access, the username is JHU and the password is JHU.
+To access this support 24/7, individuals should contact JHEAP at 888-978-1262.
+For online access, visit myccaonline.com and use the company code JHEAP.

 The university is providing resources and services to assist Johns Hopkins affiliates with finding and paying for child care during the COVID-19 crisis.

 All university employees, full-time doctoral students, full-time post-docs, residents, interns, and medical students have free premium Care.com memberships, which allow individuals to perform self-directed searches for a variety of caregiving needs.
 In addition to allowing employees to post jobs and perform detailed searches for providers, the service now includes expert assistance by Care@Work, which provides one-on-one support for a care search.
 In addition, a keyword search for “Hopkins” on the Care@Work platform can be used to narrow search to caregivers specifically interested in working with the university community.
 Individuals who are interested must register through JHU’s portal or call 855-781-1303.
 In addition, individuals can use the Care.com digital portal to post a position for an in-home provider on their own.